EJJ04/ejj_personmenu/README.md

 # ejj_personmenu

 A personal menu resource for FiveM that provides players with access to their money data and society account details.
+This resource supports various phone scripts to display player phone numbers.

 ## Installation